-While attending the Vienna International School, Marcia Marchesi fell in love with the theater, and at 17 had her first musical performed (accompanied by an orchestra which she conducted), which led to her first commission - a tuba concerto.
+While attending the Vienna International School, Marcia Marchesi fell in love with the theater, and at 17 had her first musical performed (accompanied by an orchestra which she conducted).
+This led to her first commission - a tuba concerto.
 She was awarded the Jimmy Kelleher Award for most promising student at VIS (1987).
-Upon HS graduation, she was admitted to the composition department at the Music University in Vienna, where she studied composition and music theory with Dietmar Schermann and Kurt Schwertsik, orchestration with Ertugrul Sevsay, conducting with Peter Burwik and piano with Regina Seidlhofer, among others.
+Upon HS graduation, she was admitted to the composition department at the Music University of Vienna, where she studied composition and music theory with Dietmar Schermann and Kurt Schwertsik, orchestration with Ertugrul Sevsay, conducting with Peter Burwik, and piano with Regina Seidlhofer.
 During that time, her pieces were performed at venues in Austria, including the Musikverein, and also at two International Music Festivals in Rio de Janeiro, Brazil.
-Other premieres include an organ festival in Japan, and another musical.
+Other premieres include an organ festival in Japan, and another full-length musical.
 She graduated from the Music University with a Master's Degree (and an Austrian Government Merit Award for International Students), and moved to the US to pursue doctoral studies at the University of Colorado at Boulder.